In these difficult times, charities are struggling to raise funds and we want to do what we can to help them through donations and by other means.

 Second, the mirror problem exists for American residents who may want to continue supporting UK charities with whom they developed a relationship during a stay here.
 American residents can give directly to a non-US charity but do not receive a tax deduction.
 Others who may have Donor Advised Funds (DAFs), for example, with Fidelity or Vanguard, are normally not allowed to recommend gifts to non-US registered charities.
 Once again, a dual qualified charity can be of assistance.

 Finally, two often overlooked gifting techniques are to apply for corporate matching gifts and gifting through salary sacrifice if one’s employer is amenable.

 65% of Fortune 500 companies match charitable gifts and this can represent an uplift of as much as $3 billion annually.
 General Electric (US) was the first company to match donations in 1954.
 Microsoft will match up to $25,000 annually.
 During the pandemic, some firms have made their programmes more generous than usual.

 Some firms will allow the employee to make a salary sacrifice and make a donation directly to a charity of their choice.
 The benefit to the firm is that it is not charged National Insurance (NI) on the amount sacrificed.
 The employee reduces his taxable income and does not pay his share of NI.
 This is a similar principle to making pension contributions.

-Tanager works with the the Anglo-American Charity, a dual qualified UK-US charity (of which our partners, Alex Eichhorn and Jeff Hedges are directors), to help facilitate efficient gifting for our clients.
+The Anglo-American Charity is a dual qualified UK-US charity (of which our partners, Alex Eichhorn and Jeff Hedges are directors) that allows donors to give efficiently.
 Other dual qualified charities include CAF America and NPT UK.
 These charities assist donors in return for an administrative fee deducted from the donation.

 If you are interested in additional information, please contact Jeff Hedges at firstname.lastname@example.org.